Oakey Hill Nature Reserve

 - Bird watching

-- Mountain biking (only on formed vehicle trails)
+- Mountain biking (only on sealed cycle paths and management trails)

 - Dogs are allowed on leash